traustid/neo4j-indie-music/README.md

 ![The whole network simplified](https://github.com/traustid/neo4j-indie-music/blob/master/img/whole-network-simplified.png)

 This does give a different picture but I still like the previous version better, with all the band members included.
 This is quite dense and hard to read and what are bands without it's members anyways?

+Flaws:
+- Selective, not automatic
+- Relationships can be of various types
+- Relationships are added without further research